apache/druid/docs/operations/security-overview.md

 The following takes you through sample configuration steps for enabling basic auth:

-1. Add the `basic-auth` extension to `druid.extensions.loadList` in common.runtime.properties.
+1. Add the `druid-basic-security` extension to `druid.extensions.loadList` in common.runtime.properties.
 For the quickstart installation, for example, the properties file is at `conf/druid/cluster/_common`:
    ```
    druid.extensions.loadList=["druid-basic-security", "druid-histogram", "druid-datasketches", "druid-kafka-indexing-service", "imply-utility-belt"]
    ```